 Modifying Score Settings for Tests

 - You must have created a test with multiple-choice questions.

-You can set a cutoff score for your test in the Cutoff Score section underscore settings.
-If you have set a cutoff score, anyone who meets or scores above the cutoff score is automatically marked as qualified and anyone who scores below is marked as failed.
-The cutoff score once set, will only affect newer candidates and will not modify the status of the existing candidates who have already taken the test.
+You can set a cutoff score for your test in the Cutoff Score section in the Score settings.
+If you have set a cutoff score, anyone who meets or scores above the cutoff score is automatically marked as qualified, and anyone who scores below is marked as failed.
+The cutoff score, once set, will only affect newer candidates and will not modify the status of the existing candidates who have already taken the test.

-Example: If you have set a cutoff score of 75 for a test, anyone who scores 75 and above in the test is marked as qualified and any candidate who scores less than 75 is marked as failed in that particular test.
+Example: If you have set a cutoff score of 75 for a test, anyone who scores 75 and above on the test is marked as qualified, and any candidate who scores less than 75 is marked as failed in that particular test.